Advance care planning

 It’s an important process where individuals discuss their wishes for end of life healthcare with those close to them and/or their healthcare team, in case they become too unwell to make decisions or speak for themselves.
 Although talking about your wishes is important, some people also write them down using an Advance Health Directive or Statement of Choices Form.

-Another important part of Advance Care Planning is giving someone you trust the legal right to make decisions about your healthcare if you’re unable to do so: an Enduring Power of Attorney (EPA).
-An EPA can be appointed for health or financial matters, or both.
-If you appoint an EPA it’s important you talk to them about your wishes so they can speak for you in the event you’re unable to.
+Another important part of Advance Care Planning is giving someone you trust the legal right to make decisions about your financial, lifestyle and healthcare if you’re unable to do so.
+An Enduring Power of Attorney (EPA) or an Enduring Guardian (EG) can be appointed for healthcare or financial matters, or both.
+Legislation and documents may vary from state to state.
+If you appoint an EPA or EG it’s important you talk to them about your wishes so they can speak for you in the event you’re unable to.

 You can begin the process of Advance Care Planning at any time regardless of whether you have a medical condition.
 Most people find they need to have more than one conversation with those close to them and/or their healthcare team before they’re ready to write anything down.
 Starting early is a good idea as it gives you time to learn about your choices and think about what you might want.